 Results

-Study population In total, 941 patients who received sorafenib for advanced HCC were identified for this study.
+Study population In total, 941 patients who received sorafenib for advanced HCC between February 2003 and December 2016 were identified for this study.
 Of these, 21 patients (2%) were excluded because they received a combination of sorafenib with locoregional treatment (n=20) or due an ECOG PS >2 (n=1).
 Subsequently, 920 patients were included in this study, of whom 615 (67%) patients were included in the training cohort and 305 patients (33%) in the external validation cohort.
 The baseline characteristics of both cohorts are summarized in Table 1.
 Both cohorts had similar baseline features except that in the external validation cohort, more patients had ECOG PS 0 (65% vs 45%, p<0.001) and alcohol-induced liver disease was more common (64% vs 35%, p<0.001) compared with the training cohort, respectively.
 The median OS was 8.3 months (95% CI 7.6-9.2) in all patients.
 There was no statistically significant difference in survival between the training and validation cohort (HR 1.05, 95% 0.91-1.21, p=0.128)(Supplementary Figure 1).

 Validation of the PROSASH model in routine clinical practice The PROSASH model could be applied to 445/615 (73%) of patients from the training set who had a median OS of 8.0 months (95% CI 6.7-9.1).
 None of the patients from the external validation set were available due to missing AST (Supplementary Table 1).
 With the exception of risk group 2 vs 1 (HR 1.35, 0.94-1.92, p=0.102), there were clear survival differences between the 4 risk groups with a median OS ranging from 16.9 months to 4.6 months (Figure 1) in risk group 1 and 4, respectively.
 Prognostic factors and improved model: PROSASH-II First, multiple imputation was performed on the training set to account for missing data (Supplementary Table 1).
 An exploratory univariable analysis showed that albumin, Ln(bilirubin), ECOG PS, macrovascular invasion, extrahepatic spread, largest tumour size, number of liver lesions, Ln(AFP) and receiving prior HCC treatments were associated with OS (Supplementary Table 2).
 The stepwise multivariable regression identified albumin, Ln(bilirubin), macrovascular invasion, extrahepatic spread, largest tumour size and Ln(AFP) as statistically significant prognostic factors (Table 2).
 These 6 baseline variables and their coefficients were incorporated in a multivariable model, named the PROSASH-II (Prediction Of Survival in Advanced Sorafenib-treated HCC v2): Linear predictor: (-0.0337 x albumin in g/l) + (0.315 x Ln(bilirubin in µmol/l)) + (0.295 x macrovascular invasion, where 0=No and 1=Yes) + (0.181 x extrahepatic spread, where 0=No and 1=Yes) + (0.0336 x Largest tumour size in cm) + (0.0703 x Ln(AFP U/L))